ArminJo/NeoPatterns/README.md

 # Revision History
 ### Version 3.0.0
-- Enabled individual selection of patterns to save program space.
+- Enabled individual selection of patterns to save program memory.
 - Renamed *NeoPatterns.cpp*, *MatrixNeoPatterns.cpp* and *MatrixSnake.cpp* to *NeoPatterns.hpp*, *MatrixNeoPatterns.hpp* and *MatrixSnake.hpp*.
 - Renamed matrix pattern macros from `PATTERN_*` to `MATRIX_PATTERN_*`.
 - Changed parameter for endless repeats in `initMultipleFallingStars()`.